KunstmaanLegacy/KunstmaanBundlesDocs/README.md

 We also developed the entire system while keeping in mind that we wanted to use as much community bundles as possible, and that we wanted to opensource our CMS, and in this way both benefitting and giving back to the community.
 The goal was to lower total cost of ownership for us, as well as our customers.

-In the end, producing this content management system.
+In the end producing this content management system.
 If you want to take a peek at what we did wit it, [check out some project showcases at the website](http://bundles.kunstmaan.be/showcase).